garak/symfony-docs-it/reference/constraints/Time.rst

 **tipo**: ``stringa`` **predefinito**: ``This value is not a valid time``

-Messaggio mostrato se the underlying data is not a valid time.
+Messaggio mostrato se il dato sottostante non è un orario valido.